spyflying/CMPC-Refseg/README.md

 * Spacy
 * pydensecrf

-This code is derived from [referseg_rrn](https://github.com/liruiyu/referseg_rrn).
+This code is derived from [RRN [1]](https://github.com/liruiyu/referseg_rrn).
 Please refer to it for more details of setup.

-## Data preparation
+## Data Preparation
-* Dataset preprocessing
+* Dataset Preprocessing

 We conduct experiments on 4 datasets of referring image segmentation, including `UNC`, `UNC+`, `Gref` and `ReferIt`.
 After downloading these datasets, you can run the following commands for data preparation:
 ```